 Until I couldn’t take it anymore…

-I’ll gladly take some scratches in the bottom of my sink than ever live with that germy gross mess again.
+I’ll gladly take some scratches in the bottom of my sink than ever live with that germy gross grid again.

-If you found this helpful don’t forget to Pin it to your favorite cleaning board so all your friends see this too.
+If you found this helpful don’t forget to pin it to your favorite cleaning board so all your friends see this too.